 So I wrote a book…a devotional…and actually published it!
 My writings usually sit hidden in a drawer, but while living in Ukraine last year, my friend, Sarah, encouraged me to join her in her publishing company, The Thinking Tree Publishing Company, LLC, and put some of them in print.
 Sarah is a fabulous illustrator!
 Oh how I wish I had Sarah’s artistic talent…but then again, God gave me my own talents to use.
 The difference is…she has used hers greatly while mine have sat hidden in a drawer.
 But is that what God wants for us?
 According to Matthew 25 he doesn’t…

 Since this is the 14th day of the month, here is an excerpt of the 14th devotional.
 First though, read the actual Proverb from the bible before reading the devotional.
-Then, if you have a copy of the book, you will enjoy doodling on Sarah’s illustrations!
+Then, if you have a copy of the book (link below), you will enjoy doodling on Sarah’s illustrations!
 I hope you like it…

 Day 14 ~ Proverbs 14